VSM JSON tree editor#

 - View the page number currently displayed in the Version history table and click < or > to go to the previous or next page respectively.

 To create a query, click DQL Builder and then DQL Builder window appears.
-Type the query in search field and click copy to copy the created query.
+Type the query in search field and select the required one from the list to create query.
+After creating query, click Test to view results for the selected query.
+Click copy to copy the created query.
 You can use the copied query in JSON code or tree editor.

 On the left side of the display in the file editor, perform the required editing in the file and click Save to capture your changes.